Shirish Kunder

-Shirish Kunder (born 24 May 1973) is an Indian filmmaker.
-After working as an editor on 21 films starting with Champion (2000), Kunder made his screenwriting and directorial debut with Jaan-E-Mann (2006).
+Shirish Kunder (born 24 May 1973) is an Indian filmmaker and film editor.
+After working as an editor for several films, Kunder made his directorial debut with Jaan-E-Mann (2006).
 He is married to choreographer and film director Farah Khan whom he met while working on her 2004 film Main Hoon Na.

-Early life
+Early and personal life

-Kunder was born on 24 May 1973 in Mangalore, Karnataka and brought up in Mumbai, Maharashtra.
+Kunder was born on 24 May 1973 in Mangalore, Karnataka, India.
+He was brought up in Mumbai.
 He studied Electronics & Telecommunications Engineering at the SDM College of Engineering and Technology in Dharwad.